hafeild/code-annotator/README.md

 We are using a branch model based on the one described by Vincent Driessen (http://nvie.com/posts/a-successful-git-branching-model/).

 We use two main branches: `master` and `develop`.
-Feaures should be developed on their own seperate branch and then a pull request should be made to merge them back to develop when completed.
+Features should be developed on their own separate branch and then a pull request should be made to merge them back to develop when completed.
 When a release is ready to be tagged from `develop`, we first move it to its own release branch.
 That is where version changes happen and last minute testing.
-When ready, a pull request should be made to merge it with master and tagged with the version number, and master should be merged to develop to ensure everything is uptodate.
+When ready, a pull request should be made to merge it with master and tagged with the version number, and master should be merged to develop to ensure everything is up to date.

 Versioning is controlled in the file `config/initializers/version.rb`.
 All versions consist of the year (YY) and month (MM).
 Optionally, a hotfix